 Her IH diagnosis was later abandoned when her neurologist in Seattle confirmed RRMS was to blame for her continual fatigue, as well as other symptoms of relapse (tremor, migraine, and tinnitus).
 She’s been taking Tecfidera since her diagnosis in 2013 and remains in remission.

-At first, her re-diagnosis made her angry, as it came within a couple weeks of graduating from an intensive polysomnography program, and she was facing the dread that comes with taking national board exams.
+At first, her re-diagnosis made her angry, as it came within a couple weeks of graduating from an intensive polysomnography program, when she faced the dread that comes with taking national board exams.

 “At age 47, if you go back to school, your age is a big enough hurdle.
 Having the MS diagnosis was like taking the ultimate test.
 Do I really want to start this new career?
 Is it worth it?”
 She passed her board exams with flying colors and decided the answer was “Yes.”

-She worked in the sleep lab for nearly two years before deciding she needed to give it up for day work.
-Now she writes about sleep health for a number of sleep clinic websites, a perfect job using her skill sets which also allows her to work from home and on her own time, while combining these skill sets.
+Sellman worked in the sleep lab for nearly two years before deciding she needed to give it up for day work.
+Now she writes news copy and educational materials for the sleep technology field and serves as a freelance sleep health journalist and blogger, all which allow her to work from home, on her own time, while combining these skill sets.

 Her symptoms are mostly invisible.
 “People know me as a high energy person, but what they don’t see is the me who doesn’t leave the house on the days when everything feels like a walk through quicksand.”
-She relies on mindful self care, solid friendships (live and online), an arch sense of humor, and the will to keep going.
+She relies on mindful self-care, solid friendships (live and online), an arch sense of humor, and the stubbornness to keep going.

 “I’m still the same person I was before diagnosis,” she says.
 “As long as I get my brain rest, it’s all good.”
 Fortunately, living on a heavily wooded island in the Puget Sound allows her many opportunities for fresh air and quietude.